jonegil/gui-with-gio/egg_timer/07_progressbar.md

 ## Feature 2 - State variables

 We mentioned `progress`, the variable that contains progress state.
 Another useful state to track is whether or not the start button has been clicked.
-In our app that means tracking if the egg has started to boil.
+In our app that means tracking if the egg has started to boil:

 ### Code